Merriam-Webster Trolls Kellyanne Conway for Calling Falsehoods 'Alternate Facts'

-Kellyanne Conway made headlines this weekend for rebranding the White House’s false information about Donald Trump’s inauguration crowds as “alternate facts.”
-So, the social media team behind the Merriam-Webster Dictionary felt the need to clarify what a fact is.
+Kellyanne Conway made headlines this weekend for rebranding the White House’s false information about Donald Trump’s inauguration crowds as “alternative facts.”
+So, the social media team behind the Merriam-Webster Dictionary felt the need to clarify the definitoon of the word “fact.”

 Linking to a trending topic page for Conway’s quote, Merriam-Webster tweeted, “A fact is a piece of information presented as having objective reality.”